 A high sensitivity experiment will clearly need maximum isotope mass as well as very small backgrounds.
 These goals are to be achieved firstly by increasing the isotope mass in the germanium detectors and by preserving the minimal background already achieved.
 The mass increment will reach 200 kg in the first stage, and 1000 kg in the second stage.
 Using the GERDA infrastructure for LEGEND-200 will not only facilitate the realisation of the first stage of the experiment, but will also provide an optimal experimental setup that enables preservation of the record limits in radiopurity and low background.

 Electronics packaging is an area that has evolved with both MAJORANA and GERDA and will benefit greatly from a ”best of both experiments” design philosophy.
 GERDA has pioneered the practice of wire bonding directly to the detector surface and it has proven to be reliable and very low background.
 MAJORANA's high purity materials and process control has allowed the placement of front end electronics very close to the detector.
 This arrangement resulted in very low noise and low threshold.
-Cables for both experiments underwent several iterations and developments are ongoing to determine the best approach to producing low mass, low background, low loss cables and connectors for LEGEND-200.
+Cables for both experiments underwent several iterations to determine the best approach to producing low mass, low background, low loss cables and connectors for LEGEND-200.

 1LEGEND will search for the 0νββ decay 76Ge → 76Se + 2e–, Qββ = 2039 keV, with high-purity germanium (HPGe) detectors enriched in 76Ge that are to be operated in liquid argon (LAr).
 In this schematic representation of the HPGe detectors immersed in LAr, we see on the top the 0νββ decay of a nucleus through an emission of two electrons (β particles) and signature inside the detector.
 Events from 0νββ decays would deposit energy Qββ within a cubic millimeter in a single detector.
 The detector in the middle represents events with coincident LAr scintillation light or with multiple interactions in the Ge detector [e.g., from Compton scattering] which are classified as background events.
 The special detector design with a small readout electrode enhances drift time differences between different trajectories (black dashed lines) of the charges (holes) generated by the energy depositions.
 The color code indicates the electrical signal strength at the respective location which translates into topology information.
 Hence, single- and multi-site events can be identified efficiently by the time profile of their electronic signal.
 Similarly, α decays (bottom detector) at the readout electrode show unique signal characteristics which enables their identification as background events.